Hensel minimality I: Examples of Hensel minimal structures

 So we obtained: For every $\Lomin(q)$-definable set $C_q$, there exist $x_0, x \in K'$ in the same ball $1$-next to $C_q$ (by (\ref{eq:v.ass})) such that (\ref{eq:v.imp}) holds.
 This contradicts Theorem~\ref{thm:high-ord}: \emph{A priori}, that theorem only provides a finite $\cL(q)$-definable set $C$, but $\Lomin(q)$-definability of that set then follows using Lemma~\ref{lem:L2Lomin}. \end{proof}

-One can expect that similar results in higher dimension can be obtained (maybe building on Question~\ref{qu:t-high-high} below), and that they can lead to finer versions of the preparation results in power-bounded real closed fields from \cite{DS.ominPrep,NguyenValette}, which are used to deduce the existence of Mostowski's Lipschitz stratifications.
+One can expect that similar results in higher dimension can be obtained, and that they may lead to finer versions of the preparation results in power-bounded real closed fields from \cite{DS.ominPrep,NguyenValette}, which are used to deduce the existence of Mostowski's Lipschitz stratifications.